kmatch98/CircuitPython_memory_saving/README.md

 from adafruit_display_text import bitmap_label.label as Label
 ```

 This imports only the Label function from the adafruit_display_text library.
 The actual impact will depend on exactly how the library is created.
-Try it out and see if you can reduce the memory used by your imports by only importing the functions you are using.
+Try it out and see if you can reduce the memory used by your imports by selectively importing the functions you are using.

 ### Biggest memory user #1: Bitmaps